-8. Walk where possible
+8. Walk Where Possible

-Walking is the most basic and convenient way of touring a new place, in addition to the fact that it reduces your carbon footprints.
+Walking is the most basic and convenient way of touring a new place, in addition to reducing your carbon footprint.
 Get help from tour guides who advise on areas that are safe to walk through, and do so.

-However, you should lead by example and instill sustainable tourist measures in them.
+However, you should lead by example and instil sustainable tourist measures in them.
 Ask them not to bring plastics, to carry sustainable straws, to bring reusable bags, to walk, to be sustainable in their hotel rooms and more.

-10. Travel more locally
+10. Travel More Locally

-You will also learn something new about your nation, fight illegal trades in the tourism industry, inspire yourself and those around you, and become inspired to champion sustainable tourism and related legislation in your own country
+You will also learn something new about your nation, fight illegal trades in the tourism industry, inspire yourself and those around you, and become inspired to champion sustainable tourism and related legislation in your own country.

 The more you talk about how you travel, the more you will reinforce the importance of responsible and sustainable travel.
-Share these experiences and you will develop the same interests and responsibilities as someone else.
+Share these experiences, and you will develop the same interests and responsibilities as someone else.

-12. Volunteer to organizations fighting the same fight
+12. Volunteer to Organizations Fighting the Same Fight